Why study this course with LJMU?

 News and views

-Browse through the latest stories and updates from the University and beyond
+Browse through the latest news and stories from the university

 The university reserves the right to withdraw or make alterations to a course and facilities if necessary; this may be because such changes are deemed to be beneficial to students, are minor in nature and unlikely to impact negatively upon students or become necessary due to circumstances beyond the control of the university.
 Where this does happen, the university operates a policy of consultation, advice and support to all enrolled students affected by the proposed change to their course or module.